 Welcome to Junaed Sattar's home at the University of Minnesota!
 I am an Associate Professor of Robotics and HRI at the Department of Computer Science and Engineering, and the founding director of the Minnesota Interactive Robotics and Vision Laboratory.

-My primary research focus is on making robots work safely and intuitively with people, so humans and robot can safely coexist and collaborate.
-This means looking into improving a robot's perception about people, their intentions and/or actions, engaging in dialog, as well as the environment.
-Perceiving the world robustly, particularly under changing and degraded conditions is an open challenge; my research interest extends into multi-modal sensory perception.
-My past research has been heavily influenced by making robots work with humans in unstructured environments, particularly underwater, and current and future work involves field robots in the air, water and outdoor, all-terrain platforms.
+My primary research focus is on making robots work safely and intuitively with people, so humans and robots can coexist and collaborate.
+This means looking into improving a robot's perception about the environment, and people-- their intentions, and/or actions, engaging in dialog.
+Perceiving the world robustly, particularly under changing and degraded conditions, is an open challenge, and thus my research interest extends into multi-modal sensory perception.
+My past research has been heavily influenced by making robots work with humans in unstructured environments, particularly underwater, and current and work involve field robots in the air, water, and outdoor, all-terrain platforms.

 For specific information about my research and teaching, please browse through the links or visit the IRVLab website.